walkerhughes/portfolio/lsi.md

 <p><span class="math display">\[argmax_{j\neq i} \frac{< x_i, x_j >}{||x_i|| ||x_j||} \]</span></p>

-This is implemented in the function below.
+This is implemented in the function below, where X-hat is our matrix of words.
 It's also worth noting that this is implicitely assuming that word frequency distributions are sufficient for comparing semantics.
 Other models might build on this by incorporating author-specific factors like political affiliation, time to re-election campaigns, or even macroeconomic regimes that might influence topics covered in a State of the Union speach.

 ```python
 def similar(i, Xhat):